Jclouxdev/Projet-Dev-B3/README.md

 ### Killer Features :

-- Possibility to add categories in wishlist to receive (mail) notifications when new products with the rights descriptions are added to the shop.
+- Possibility to add categories in wishlist to receive (mail) notifications when new products with the right description are added to the shop.
 - Great filter and search system fault-proof.

 ### Dream feature :

-- Chat between the two customers
+- Chat between both customers